Portrait of smiling boy with his mother.

 Child Wasting Globally

-Child wasting is the life-threatening result of poor nutrient intake, recurrent illnesses, maternal malnutrition, low birthweight, poor feeding and care practices, or infection exacerbated by food insecurity, limited access to drinking water and poverty.
-Children suffering from wasting have weakened immunity, are susceptible to long-term developmental delays and face an increased risk of death, particularly when wasting is severe.
+Child wasting is the life-threatening result of poor nutrient intake, recurrent illnesses, maternal malnutrition, low birthweight, poor feeding and care practices and/or infection.
+It is exacerbated by food insecurity, limited access to drinking water and poverty.

-The number of children who suffer from wasting globally keeps increasing dramatically as a result of multiple conflicts, epidemics and food insecurity, including that caused by climate change-induced droughts and flooding.
-Yet, wasting is not only a characteristic of crisis.
-In fact, two third of all children with wasting live in places that are not facing emergencies.
+The number of children who suffer from wasting globally is increasing dramatically as a result of multiple conflicts, epidemics and food insecurity, as well as climate change-induced disasters, such as droughts and flooding.

 Act now